rimaout/Obsidian-Vault/3. MOCS/Programming MOC/Pro_Archive/Java if...else.md

 ---
 ## Java if...else Statement
 Statements inside the body of `else` block are executed if the test expression is evaluated to `false`.
-T

 ```java
 if (condition) {